aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-dotnet/_index.md

 ```
 *This section demonstrates how to populate data and apply color formatting for better visualization.*

+## Common Issues and Solutions
+- **Memory leaks:** Always call `dispose()` on the `Presentation` object in a `finally` block.
+- **Incorrect chart type:** Ensure you use `ChartType.ClusteredColumn` when you want a clustered column chart; other types will produce different visual results.
+- **Negative value colors not applied:** Verify that the `IDataPoint` value is correctly cast to `Number` before comparison.

+## Frequently Asked Questions

+**Q: Can I use Aspose.Slides for Java in a pure .NET project without Java?**
+A: Yes.
+The library works via the Java‑to‑.NET bridge, allowing you to call Java APIs from .NET languages.

+**Q: Does the free trial support chart creation?**
+A: The trial version includes full chart functionality, but generated files contain a small evaluation watermark.

+**Q: Which .NET versions are compatible?**
+A: Any .NET version that can interoperate with Java 16+, including .NET Framework 4.6+, .NET Core 3.1+, and .NET 5/6/7.

+**Q: How do I handle large presentations with many charts?**
+A: Reuse the same `IChartDataWorkbook` instance where possible and dispose of each `Presentation` promptly to free memory.

+**Q: Is it possible to export the chart as an image?**
+A: Yes.
+Use `chart.getImage()` or `chart.exportChartImage()` methods to obtain PNG/JPEG representations.

 {{< /blocks/products/pf/tutorial-page-section >}}

 {{< /blocks/products/pf/main-container >}}